 What is Foreign Exchange Market?

-Foreign exchange, more commonly known as Forex or FX, relates to buying and selling currencies with the purpose of making profit off the changes in their value.
-As the biggest market in the world by far, larger than the stock market or any other, there is high liquidity in the forex trading market.
+Foreign exchange, more commonly known as Forex, relates to buying and selling currencies with the purpose of making profit off the changes in their value.
+As the biggest market in the world by far, larger than the stock market or any other, there is high liquidity in the market.
 Therefore, the forex market attracts many traders, beginners and experienced alike.

 The Forex market